matisspetersons-sx/SteelAxis/docs/en-1090-compliance/en-1090-compliance.md

 ---

-*This document serves as a comprehensive guide for implementing EN 1090 compliance within the Manimp steel construction management application.
+*This document serves as a comprehensive guide for implementing EN 1090 compliance within the SteelAxis steel construction management application.
 It should be regularly updated to reflect changes in standards and regulatory requirements.*

 **Document Version:** 1.0
 **Last Updated:** January 2025